Alcohol and the law

 A Special Exemption Order allows the licence holder to serve alcoholic drinks outside of ordinary opening hours.
 The latest time that alcohol can be served for drinking on the premises is 2:30am.
 Applications for this exemption must be lodged at the local District Court.

 A Restaurant Certificate entitles pubs that serve a substantial meal (one that costs more than €9) to serve alcohol one hour after normal opening hours if it accompanies that meal.
-A Limited Restaurant Certificate allows a limited part of pub to have the same exemption.
+A Limited Restaurant Certificate allows a limited part of a pub to have the same exemption.

 A Wine Retailer’s On Licence is for ‘refreshment houses’ and allows for the sale of wine, sherry and other liquors containing less than 23% alcohol.